 Lots of people come to our site and see shipping container homes and fall in love with how incredible they look and also how affordable they are.
-But one question normally lingers in the background of their thoughts- ‘Is living in a shipping container home safe?’.
+But they always want to know if living in a shipping container home is safe.

 So today we’re going to look at exactly how safe shipping container homes are and whether you should be thinking about living in one.

-Do Shipping Container’s Container Harmful Chemicals?
+Do Shipping Container’s Retain Harmful Chemicals?

 - Some shipping containers are coated in paint which contains harmful chemicals such as phosphorous and chromate.

-If your flooring has been treated with hazardous chemicals what can you do?
+If your flooring has been treated with hazardous chemicals, what can you do?

+We spoke with Larry from Sea Container Cabin who converted his used shipping containers back in 2010.
 To protect himself from the chemicals sprayed on the wooden floor he used a non-breathable flooring underlayment (see below).

 If you want to be completely sure, you could even remove the original wooden flooring and replace it with marine plywood from your local hardware store.